 Finally, it should come as no surprise that this strategy guide and walkthrough is absolutely full of spoilers, so this will serve as your official warning.
 Do not read ahead unless you have already played through the game or unless you do not care about the story.

 New Game Setup

 You can also adjust the configuration settings for battles.
-You can adjust the Battle Mode from Wait to Active which just comes down to personal preference.
-Selecting “Wait” will stop the battle when you bring up the command screen giving you as much time as you need to make your selection while “Active” will allow the battle to continue to play out while the action select screen is visible.
+You can adjust the Battle Mode from Wait to Active which just comes down to your own personal preference.
+Selecting “Wait” will stop the battle when you bring up the command screen, giving you as much time as you need to make your selection, while “Active” will allow the battle to continue to play out while the action select screen is visible.

-The Battle Speed setting for Final Fantasy XII operates differently than the ones found in previous Final Fantasy titles.
-Changing the Battle Speed settings to slower will increase the amount of time between characters and in-game enemies, but it does not slow down charge times and status effect durations.
+The Battle Speed setting for Final Fantasy XII operates differently than those found in previous Final Fantasy titles.
+Changing the Battle Speed settings to a slower setting will increase the amount of time between characters' and in-game enemies' actions, but it does not slow down charge times and status effect durations.
 This means that changing the Battle Speed to a slower setting will negatively affect the player and increase the difficiulty of the game.
 That being said, it will give you more time to react during certain battles, which can come in handy, but it has the unintended consequence of making some of the battles more difficult, especially late-game bosses and optional end-game fights.